 No wonder you want to know how to create efficient landing pages.
 In this article, I will present you with a complete guide to creating high-converting landing pages that will turn into

 A landing page is a webpage created for a marketing campaign.
 It’s the destination on your campaign map where visitors “land” after they click the link that they find in an email, Google ad, or social media post.

 A landing page differs from a business website because it is far more specific.

-In fact, a landing page is focused on only one particular goal that is tied to the current campaign and emphasized in a strong call-to-action (about that later).
+A landing page is focused on only one particular goal tied to the current campaign and emphasized in a strong call-to-action (about that later).

 It is about one product, sale, or promotion.
 It’s very distinct, and that’s why the precision matters.
 Even a small mistake can decide on your campaign’s failure or success.

-Before you start, you have to know exactly who you are talking to and what you want to achieve.
+Before you start, you must know precisely who you are talking to and what you want to achieve.
 Do you want to sell your product?
 Generate new leads?
-Promote your new special offer?
+Promote your new special offer.
 Inform about a new product?

 No design hack will work if you haven’t answered those questions yet.
-How you’re going to apply those rules depends on your target audience and marketing goal.
+How you will apply those rules depends on your target audience and marketing goal.

 1. Choose the right tool